 The exams serve a fundamental purpose; they guarantee that the medical treatments are warranted and beneficial for the patient.

 Good faith exams serve a vital role in seeking to counter fraud and misuse of the healthcare system.
 As such, they form an essential part of certain medical protocols.
-A number of states have made it obligatory to pass particular assessments before a patient can get specific treatments or procedures to ensure the safety and efficacy of each medical procedure.
+Several states have made it obligatory to pass particular assessments before a patient can get specific treatments or procedures to ensure the safety and efficacy of each medical procedure.

 Legal and Ethical Considerations